FertigLab/CoGAPSGuide/optiona.md

 ---

 11 .
-With all parameters set, we are now ready to run PyCoGAPS.
-Please note that this is the most time-consuming step of the procedure.
-Timing can take several hours and scales nlog(n) based on dataset size (see Timing section below), as well as the parameter values set for ‘nPatterns’ and ‘nIterations’.
+With all parameters set, we are now ready to **run PyCoGAPS**.
+Please note that this is the **most time-consuming step** of the procedure.
+Timing can take **several hours** and scales nlog(n) based on dataset size (see Timing section below), as well as the parameter values set for ‘nPatterns’ and ‘nIterations’.
 Time is increased when learning more patterns, when running more iterations, and when running a larger dataset, with iterations having the largest variable impact on the runtime of the NMF function.

-<strong>CRITICAL! -</strong> This step has a long runtime.
-For users who want to load an already-complete NMF run and proceed to the analysis portion of this vignette, please skip to step 13.
+<strong>CRITICAL! -</strong> This step has a **long** runtime.
+For users who want to load an already-complete NMF run and proceed to the analysis portion of this vignette, please skip to <a href="/CoGAPS/optiona/#analyzing-the-pycogaps-result">step 13</a>.

 Otherwise, you may start the run as so: